Szbuli/esp32-idf-water-tank/README.md

-# 💧 ESP32 Water Tank Controller
+# ESP32 Water Tank Controller

-This project is an ESP32-based **smart water tank controller**, developed using the **ESP-IDF framework**.
+This is an ESP32-based **smart water tank controller** project using the **ESP-IDF framework**.

-It monitors water levels via a temperature sensor and ultrasonic sensor, detects overflow, and controls two irrigation pumps.
+It monitors water levels using a temperature sensor and an ultrasonic sensor, detects overflow, and controls two irrigation pumps.
 Network connectivity is provided via a W5500 Ethernet module using SPI.

 ## 🕸️ Ethernet – W5500 (SPI)